sergiodxa/api-client/README.md

 });
 ```

-Once you have you APIClient class (feel free to use another name) you can create a new instance:
+Once you have your APIClient class (feel free to use another name), you can create a new instance:

 ```ts
 let client = new APIClient();
 ```

-> **Note** there's a single optional `token` string parameter accepted by the constructor, this token will be passed to the `credentials` function if provided.
+> **Note**: The constructor accepts a single optional `token` string parameter.
+This token will be passed to the `credentials` function if provided.

 Finally, use `client.request` method to call your different endpoints.